How Long Does a Small Claims Case Take to Resolve? A Realistic Timeline

 What Happens After the Hearing — Getting to Final Resolution

-Many people treat the hearing as the end of the road.
-In reality, the hearing is closer to the halfway point.
-What comes after it determines whether you actually get what you are owed.
+Many people treat the hearing as the finish line.
+It’s closer to the halfway point.
+What comes after determines whether you actually get what you’re owed.

 How Long Does It Take to Receive the Judge’s Decision

 Some judges deliver their decision verbally at the close of the hearing.
 You leave the courtroom that day knowing the outcome.
-This is common in straightforward disputes where the evidence is clear.
+This is common in straightforward disputes with clear evidence.

 Other judges take the matter “under advisement.”
-This means they review the evidence after the hearing and issue a written decision, sometimes called a judgment, in the days or weeks that follow.
-This approach is more common when the case involves written contracts, submitted photographs, or conflicting testimony that requires more careful review.
+They review the evidence after the hearing and issue a written decision — sometimes called a judgment — in the days or weeks that follow.
+This is more common when the case involves written contracts, photographs, or conflicting testimony that requires careful review.

 If your judge takes it under advisement, expect to wait anywhere from a few days to four weeks for the written ruling.